 ‘Why would I choose anyone else?’
 Harry asked.

 ‘You don’t think well with Snape looming over you,’ Harry said.
 ‘There’s no way he’ll be able to pass up commenting on me, so if we’re together, that means I’ll draw all his attention.’

 ‘Okay, then.’
 Nev reached for the moonstone.

 Harry caught his hand.
 ‘Make sure everything happens exactly as it says on the board.
 I don’t think Snape was joking about due diligence.’

-Nev gulped, but began to add the powdered moonstone in small sprinkles as he stirred.
+Nev gulped and began to add the powdered moonstone in small sprinkles as he stirred.
 The potion shifted to a bright purple.

 Nev’s hand strayed toward the syrup of hellebore.

 Snape stared at the pair of them from his spot in the shadows at the back, an unreadable expression on his face.
 Harry ignored him.

 A startled yelp echoed across the lab.
 Ron and Dean retreated from a potion spitting bright, violet sparks and releasing a loud hissing.
 The bowl of powdered moonstone sank into the cauldron.

 ‘That will be zero, Weasley, Thomas.’
 Snape sneered and vanished the contents.
 ‘Apparently when I instructed you to be careful, you thought yourselves above listening.’